rosasn1/graphic-design-basics/README.md

 - The **HTML file** initializes the canvas and loads required scripts
 - The **JavaScript file** contains the rendering logic, shaders, and interaction (if applicable)

-You can copy and reuse the following format to document each project.

----

-## 📦 Cube

-**Folder:** `cube/`

-**Description:**
-This project renders a **3D cube** composed of multiple colored faces, forming a **rainbow-style color scheme**.
-The cube serves as a basic introduction to 3D geometry, vertex coloring, and rendering using JavaScript and HTML.

-**Files:**
-- `cube.html` – Sets up the canvas and loads dependencies
-- `cube.js` – Defines the cube geometry, colors, and rendering logic

-**Concepts Demonstrated:**
-- 3D geometry construction
-- Vertex coloring
-- Basic transformations
-- WebGL-style rendering pipeline

 ---

 ## ⭐ Final Project (Most Important)